St Helena

 st helena

-Cast adrift in the South Atlantic, St Helena is an island defined by its isolation.
+Marooned in the middle of the South Atlantic, St Helena is an island defined by its isolation.
 Experience the otherworldly landscapes, exotic wildlife and warm hospitality of Britain’s most far-flung territory

 ‘There!
 To starboard!’ shouts Captain Craig, pointing into the choppy Atlantic swell.
 His passengers don snorkels and drop into the water, and I follow with a splash.